-Stewart’s Geotechnical & Construction Services practice is composed of four primary services: Geotechnical Engineering, Special Inspections, Construction Engineering & Inspections, and Construction Materials Testing.
-Our unique talents and experience stemming from our cross-collaborative approach set Stewart apart from our competition.
+Stewart’s Geotechnical & Construction Services practice is composed of four primary services: Geotechnical Engineering, Special Inspections, Construction Engineering & Inspections and Construction Materials Testing.
+Our interdisciplinary approach brings a unique set of talent and experience to our work, setting Stewart apart from our competition.

-Stewart added Geotechnical Engineering in 2008 to complement the in-house design and inspection/testing groups.
-This group performs subsurface explorations, specialized field and laboratory testing and engineering analyses to provide design recommendations and construction guidance.
-This service helps to prepare the owner and design team for the subsurface conditions that will have a direct impact on the project design documents and construction budget.
+Stewart performs subsurface explorations, specialized field and laboratory testing, and engineering analyses to provide design recommendations and construction guidance.
+This service helps prepare the owner, design team, and contractor for the subsurface conditions that will have a direct impact on the project design documents and construction budget.

 When North Carolina adopted the International Building Code (IBC) in 2002, Stewart established a department solely dedicated to providing Special Inspections (SI) referenced in Chapter 17 of the Code.
-Because of Stewart’s expertise in the field, the firm was asked by the State Construction Office (SCO) to serve on the task force that developed the first special inspections guidelines for the state.
-Stewart’s Special Inspections program is specifically designed to help meet those mandates and thereby enhance efforts to alleviate structural failures resulting from improper construction.
-We pride ourselves on making sure that all of our structural inspectors are thoroughly trained and properly certified by the International Code Council (ICC) and/or other governing body.
+Because of Stewart’s expertise in the field, the firm was asked by the State Construction Office (SCO) to serve on the task force to develop the first special inspections guidelines for the state.
+Stewart’s SI program is specifically designed to help meet those mandates and thereby enhance efforts to alleviate structural failures resulting from improper construction.
+We pride ourselves on ensuring all our structural inspectors are thoroughly trained and properly certified by the International Code Council (ICC) and/or other governing body.

-After years of success with our Gaffney operations, which included a testing laboratory, Stewart decided move the Construction Materials Testing (CMT) operations to the Triangle in an effort to round out our construction services group.
-Our CMT personnel are well-trained and experienced in many different types of construction: from multi-story structures to bridges and roadways.
-Our field staff also possesses the appropriate certifications for the task at hand, which include NICET, CWI, PTI, ACI, NCDOT and/or ICC.
+Rounding out Stewart’s Geotechnical & Construction Services practice, our Construction Materials Testing (CMT) personnel are well-trained and experienced in many different types of construction from multi-story structures to bridges and roadways.
+Our field staff also possess the appropriate certifications for the task at hand, including CWI, PTI, ACI, NCDOT and ICC.

-Stewart has two CMT laboratories, one located just east of downtown Raleigh on Old Poole Road, and our second location on Southern Pines Boulevard in southwest Charlotte.
-At our lab facilities, we perform the testing on soil, aggregate, concrete, grout, mortar, asphalt, sprayed fire-resistive material and other construction materials.
-Our labs are routinely inspected by AASHTO’s Materials Reference Laboratory (AMRL) and Cement and Concrete Reference Laboratory (CCRL) and maintains AASHTO R-18 and NCDOT Tier I certifications.
+Stewart has two CMT laboratories, in Raleigh and Charlotte, where we perform testing on soil, aggregate, concrete, grout, mortar, asphalt, sprayed fire-resistive material and other construction materials.
+Our laboratories are routinely audited by the American Association of State Highway Transportation Officials’ (AASHTO) re:source (formerly AMRL) and Cement and Concrete Reference Laboratory (CCRL) inspectors and maintain AASHTO R-18 and NCDOT Tier I certifications.